A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF: Methods

 \subsubsection{Equal Weights Aggregation}

 The most straightforward method of assigning weights to experts is to assign each an Equal Weight (EW).
 The weights of all experts are assigned so they will sum to one, with

-There is some evidence that the EW method performs similarly, or only slightly worse, compared to alternative weighting methods \citep{Lin2009TheModel, Flandoli2011ComparisonTechnique, VanDerFels-KlerxElicitationHealth}.
+There is some evidence that the EW method performs similarly, or only slightly worse, compared to alternative weighting methods \citep{Lin2009, Flandoli2011, VanDerFels-Klerx}.
 However, experts have differing levels of experience or understanding of the literature, or different abilities to quantify their uncertainty.
 Those that perform better may be assigned a higher weight in the aggregation.
-This is not necessarily easy though, as suggested by \cite{Bolger2015TheWeight} who point out the difficulty in creating consistent weights for experts, a problem which the EW method avoids.
+This is not necessarily easy though. \cite{Bolger2015} points out there is still uncertainty involved in the assigning of weights, a problem which the EW method avoids.